If you or a loved one are struggling, we can help! Call us today at (855) 722-6926

 • Improved ability to finish tasks

 Adderall is one of the most commonly prescribed drugs for ADHD, but it can also be prescribed for other ailments like narcolepsy, a rare sleeping disorder that causes sleepiness during the day.
-Adderall comes in two different versions, an immediate release and an extended-release.
+Adderall comes in two different versions, an immediate release and an extended release.

 Immediate-release versions of Adderall are usually taken 2 to 3 times daily.
 Side effects don’t usually last more than 4 hours, which is why immediate-release capsules of Adderall are taken multiple times a day.
+On the other hand, the extended-release version of Adderall produces side effects that can last for as long as 12 hours, which is why they’re prescribed as once-a-day tablets.

+Regardless of the version taken, all forms of Adderall affect the brain by causing the release of dopamine and norepinephrine.
 These are two neurotransmitters that can affect a person’s mood, attention, concentration, and more.
 For someone with ADHD, Adderall can help them develop better work and study habits, helping them socially, academically, and professionally.

 As helpful as this medication is for some, it also comes with some risks.
 Some negative side effects of Adderall include headache, nervousness, insomnia, constipation, diarrhea, and irritability.